thePegasusai/KillTheVc/README.md

 Simply download the installer for your platform and run it.
 No additional setup required!

 ### Windows
-1. Download the Windows installer
+1. Download the Windows installer from the `dist` directory
 2. Run the installer and follow the prompts
 3. Launch "Kill the VC" from your Start menu

 ### macOS
-1. Download the macOS DMG file
+1. Download the macOS DMG file from the `dist` directory
 2. Open the DMG and drag the app to your Applications folder
 3. Launch "Kill the VC" from your Applications folder

 ## Project Structure

 - `src/` - Source code for the application
-- `assets/` - Game assets (images, sounds, etc.)
+  - `game/` - Game Python code
+  - `python/` - Bundled Python environment
+  - Other Electron app files
 - `dist/` - Distribution packages
 - `docs/` - Documentation